EdwinWalela/edwinwalela/content/posts/rest-api.md

 })
 ```

 We instruct our API (stored in the variable `app`) to listen for requests on port 3000.
-The port number can be any port which isn't being already used.
+The port number can be any port which isn't being used by other applications.
 List of [available ports](https://www.browserstack.com/question/664)

 The `listen` function has 2 arguments, a port to listen to and a callback function.
 So once our API has established a connection to port 3000, it will print `Listening for requests on port 3000` on the console.